iCliniq Logo

 • Headaches.

-It is said that the side effects of the COVID-19 vaccines are similar to flu vaccines, and no severe allergic reactions were reported.
-So, patients with diabetes should monitor their blood glucose levels and have extra medications with a sick day kit as it would be beneficial when feeling unwell.
+Research suggests the side effects of the COVID-19 vaccines are similar to flu vaccines, and no severe allergic reactions were reported.
+Therefore, patients with diabetes should monitor their blood glucose levels and have additional medications in their kit as it would be beneficial when feeling unwell.

-Till now, there is no information on drug interactions between COVID vaccines and other medications.
+• Diabetic Medications Affecting the Vaccine - Till now, there is no information on drug interactions between COVID-19 vaccines and other medications.
 However, the vaccine is not expected to interact with Insulin or other standard diabetes medications.
 Also, avoid the following for several days after vaccination on the vaccine injection site,

 • Injecting Insulin.